This is the current A1 forecourt in Bedfordshire. For the former service area in Yorkshire, see Aberford.

 For many years Astwick looked like a typical pair of Little Chefs and petrol stations, but the history is a lot more colourful.

 Astwick's history starts with a large house called 'Roseland' (later 'Chilcotes'), which was built in the 1910s next to the Great North Road, opposite the Greyhound pub.
 The Northway garage (and a house behind it) were built in the 1930s, slightly south of here.

 In the 1960s the A1 was upgraded to a dual carriageway, with frequent gaps for turning traffic.
 The garage became the southbound BP petrol station, while 'Roseland' was taken over by Happy Eater in the 1980s to become their Baldock branch.
 In 1989 the Hinxworth Travelodge was built next to it.

-In 1996, that Happy Eater became the Baldock Little Chef.
+In 1996, that Happy Eater became the Baldock branch of Little Chef.
 It operated until 2010, when it was closed and left derelict.
 In 2013 the Travelodge closed, but the following year that was taken over and refurbished by Redwings Lodge.

 The forecourt gained a Wild Bean Café in 2009, but the whole place closed in 2018 leaving only a motel on the southbound side.
 Both the restaurant and forecourt reopened in summer 2019 under the name Cotey's and Applegreen respectively.